bepaald/signalbackup-tools/README.md

 - `--runsqlquery [QUERY]` Run any query on the SQL database in the backup file.
 If combined with `-o/--output` any changes made are saved in the new backup file.
 See also [advanced options](#advanced).
 - `--runprettysqlquery [QUERY]` As above, but tries to make make the output a bit nicer to look at.
 Depending on the size of the query and the size of the output terminal, may make the output more legible (or less so).
 - `-l/--logfile [FILE]` All terminal output is saved to file `[FILE]`.
+- `--checkdbintegrity` Checks the integrity of the SQLite database.
+The most common issues are reported automatically whenever opening a file, but this option runs a full check.
+- `--autofixfkc` Attempts to automatically fix the most common database error: the 'foreign key constraint' violation.
+This option will repeatedly delete one or more entries from one or more tables of the database until all foreign key constraints are met.
+To see some details of what is being deleted, run with `-v/--verbose`. **NOTE** If the foreign key constraint violation is not present initially when opening the file, but only after this tool has performed some database-altering operation, that means it was this tool that introduced the violation.
+In those cases please report that as a bug.
 - `--no-truncate` Any SQL query results that are pretty-printed (see `--runprettysqlquery` above) are normally truncated to fit in the output terminal.
 This option will prevent this truncating.
 May be useful when redirecting to file (or using the `--logfile` option).
 - `--no-showprogress` Disable (most) progress indicators.
 Especially useful when trying to parse the programs output in a script.
 - `-v/--verbose` Run in verbose mode.
 This will print a _lot_ of text to output, may be useful in case of errors.